WayU/wutils/README.md

-# Fabric Example Mod
+# wUtils

-## Setup

-For setup instructions please see the [fabric wiki page](https://fabricmc.net/wiki/tutorial:setup) that relates to the IDE that you are using.
+## Aim assist for those who have skill issues (made for me)

+Yes this is kinda unfair, but there is no way, that im gonna waste hours, trying to become good in some game.
+Also im very sorry

 ## License

 This template is available under the CC0 license.
-Feel free to learn from it and incorporate it in your own projects.